FelipeAgPu/CNYT-2020-2/README.md

 # CNYT-2020-2
 # Complex Numbers Calculator

-This is a library has somo different functions to perform some operations between complex numbers.
+This is a library has some different functions to perform some operations between complex numbers.

 ## Getting Started